makraz/makraz.github.io/content/posts/defensive-programming-techniques-rules/index.md

 * Readable.
 * Prevent bugs.

-This 3points are major criteria of the cost of a project, and they depend on the technical choice, which depends on the context of each company, team or freelancer.
+These 3 points are major criteria of the cost of a project, and they depend on the technical choice, which depends on the context of each company, team or freelancer.

 Here’s a figure to illustrate the cost/development techniques: